elfbread/pyAirports/README.md

-# pyAirports
+## pyAirports
 Python airports project for Code Louisville in spring 2022.

 Data source: https://www.kaggle.com/khaiid/most-crowded-airports

 This project includes data for the most crowded airports around the world.
 The user selects a region of interest (from a list provided) and the program auto-generates a line graph showing total number of passengers for airports in that region by year.
 Project includes a dictionary and a list, as well as a While loop.

-Before starting, you need to download/install the following add on in VS Code and the following Python packagage (using command prompt and python -m pip install PackageName):
+# Before starting, you need to download/install the following add on in VS Code: (SCREENSHOT OF JUPYTER NOTEBOOK ADDON)

-- VS Code with Jupyter Notebook add on
+# Package requirements are listed in the requirements.txt file install the libraries in the requirements.txt:

+pip install -r requirements.txt

+Packages include:
 - Pandas
 - numpy
 - matplotlib